binaryage/cljs-devtools/docs/faq.md

 :advanced optimizations.
 Some [ClojureScript type hints are not preserved in advanced builds][12] and that is why CLJS DevTools cannot recognize objects belonging to CLJS land.

-Philosophically you should not include debug/diagnostics code in your production builds anyways.
+Normally you should not include debug/diagnostics code in your production builds anyways.

+Since version 0.8.3, cljs-devtools detects advanced build situation and refuse to install.
+If you want to disable this check [set](configuration.md) `:disable-advanced-mode-check` to `true` prior installing.

 ### How do I elide the library in my :advanced builds?